How do I become authorized to drive a WSU vehicle or rent a car to use for "University business"?

 Certificate of Insurance

 University groups using non-University facilities are sometimes required to provide evidence of the University's insurance coverage.
-To request one, a written request or email should be sent to Pam Bowers.
+To request one, a written request or email should be sent to Lura Clapper.
 Please complete the Certification of Insurance Request Form, which is available on our Forms page.
 The request should include the name and address of the party requesting the certificate, the purpose of Wright State University's use, and the dates for which coverage is required.